Jeannie Peters receives McGuffey Award

-Former Salida School Board member Jeannie Peters had a surprise in store for her Monday at the Colorado Association of School Boards Region 8 meeting held at Salida Middle School.
+Former Salida school board member Jeannie Peters had a surprise in store for her Monday at the Colorado Association of School Boards Region 8 meeting at Salida Middle School.

-Peters, who gave up her at-large seat on the school board earlier this year, was presented with CASB’s McGuffey Award, given to those who “bring committed and passionate service to their board work.”
+Peters, who gave up her at-large seat on the school board earlier this year, received the association’s McGuffey Award, given to those who “bring committed and passionate service to their board work.”

-The award is named for the McGuffey’s Eclectic Reader series commonly used in American school rooms, from its first publication in 1836 into the early 20th century, to teach reading.
+The award is named for the McGuffey’s Eclectic Reader series commonly used to teach reading in American schoolrooms, from its first publication in 1836 into the early 20th century.

 The nomination for the award came from current Salida School Board member Jodi Breckenridge Petit.